gerph/riscos-nantest/README.md

 000080DC : .` ã : E3A06001 : MOV     R6,#1
 ```

 This implies that we were in the middle of the division (or possibly the store).
-Either way we're in the FPEmulator, which is why the postmortem reported the actual address in the ROM.
+Either way we've got an address which tells use where the exception was reported in the ROM.
 So let's dump the code around `&fc1367f4` to see what it's trying to do:

 ```
 *memoryi fc1367f4-20+40